ygemici/osz/loader/README.md

 Luckily the EFI loader can load files from the boot partition with the help of the firmware.
-BIOS/MultiBoot implementation is not so lucky, therefore it needs an extra functions to do that.
+BIOS/MultiBoot implementation is not so lucky, therefore it needs an extra function to do that.
 That function however is out of the scope of this specification: the BOOTBOOT Protocol only states that a compatible loader must be able to load initrd and environment, but does not describe how or from where.
-They can be loaded from ROM or over network for example.
+They can be loaded from ROM or over network for example, it does not matter.

 On the other hand BOOTBOOT does specify one API function to locate a file (the kernel) inside the initrd image, but the ABI is also implementation (and architecture) specific.
 This function receives a pointer to initrd in memory as well as the kernel's filename, and returns a pointer to the first byte of the kernel and it's size.
-On error (if filesystem is not recognized or the kernel is not found) returns {NULL,0}.
+On error (if filesystem is not recognized or the kernel file is not found) returns {NULL,0}.
 Plain simple.

 ```c
 typedef struct {